garysweaver/gitmergefix/README.md

 gitmergefix
 =====

-Fixes a certain kind of git merge conflict easily via a ruby script that can be run at command-line.
+Fixes simple but volumnous git merge conflicts easily via a ruby script that can be run at command-line in *nix.

+This is not a replacement for git mergetool or other more complex merge conflict resolution tools, but may do better than those tools when you have a lot of the same conflicts.

+Backup your repo and all other files before using; Use at your own risk.

 ### Requirements